Techtonica/curriculum/personal-brand/personal-branding.md

 - [LinkedIn account](https://linkedin.com)

 ### Motivation
-There are a lot of Software Engineering roles and getting your name in front of of prospective hiring managers is challenging, especially if your only method is submitting your CV through hiring portals.
-This content is meant to help participants think outside the box and help prospective hiring managers find you.
-Your personal brand is everything.
-This is how hiring managers remember your name and distinguish you from the crowd!
+ - Your personal brand is your way to distinguish yourself from others and make yourself memorable.
+ - Having a distinct and relevant personal brand can help employers identify you as a good fit for their open roles, or can help you build credibility with colleagues and managers as you further your career.
+ - It is worth the investment to think outside the box and develop a brand that will help employers get to know you.

+ ** What is an example of a great personal brand? **   Test your knowledge about Techtonica founder [Michelle Glauser](http://www.michelleglauser.com/).
+Did you learn something new and impressive?

 ### Objectives
 - Understand importance of a personal brand when embarking on a new career